instance001/llm-defined-persistent-memory/readme.md

 This project explores a compact memory architecture where an LLM defines its own semantic memory buckets, while a deterministic runtime stores and updates those buckets through governed reducer actions.

+The examples in this repository use the surrounding Chatty ecosystem because the pattern was developed to solve real continuity and context-routing problems across many related local-first AI projects.

 The goal is not “infinite memory.”